elastic/elasticsearch/CONTRIBUTING.md

 We are in the process of migrating towards automatic formatting Java file using [spotless], backed by the Eclipse formatter.
-If you have the [Eclipse Code Formatter] installed, you can apply formatting directly in IntelliJ.
+If you have the [Eclipse Code Formatter] plugin installed, you can apply formatting directly in IntelliJ.

    1. Open **Preferences > Other Settings > Eclipse Code Formatter**
    2. Click "Use the Eclipse Code Formatter"